Using Baseline Data to Develop PLAAFPs and Goals - 33408

 Objectives

-Participants will explain the importance of using baseline data when developing PLAAFPs and Goals.
-Participants will summarize the difference between norm-referenced data and baseline data.
-Participants will practice using baseline data from a PLAAFP to draft observable and measurable annual goals and/or objectives.
+As a result of this training, participants will explain the importance of using baseline data when developing PLAAFPs and Goals and practice using baseline data from a PLAAFP to draft observable and measurable annual goals and/or objectives.

 Seats Left